Planning your baby’s newborn session raises plenty of questions.

 How should I dress my baby?

 I normally encourage that you leave Baby in their birthday suit.
 They are so perfect as they are!
 I use a variety of wraps to keep the “essentials” covered and to help keep them warm and cozy during the session.
-I also have diaper covers if you would prefer to have them in a diaper.
+I also have some lovely knit outfits and some diaper covers if you would prefer to have them in a diaper.

 What about the umbilical cord?